goodhoon/Dice-Game/Readme.txt

 Source files are available on request.

 2.
-In order to run the program, on the Windows Command Prompt, type 'playdices.exe'
+In order to run the program, on the Windows Command Prompt, type 'playdice.exe'

 3.
 HOW TO PLAY THE DICE GAME: